openhab/openhab-docs/tutorials/advanced/connecting.md

 ## Configuring the port
 ---
-*This section is so far centred on Mac OS.
+*This section is so far centred on macOS.
 It must be modified in order to cover Linux and Windows.*
 ---

 ### Finding the port name